Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/your-first-1-25m.md

 Launched in March 2019, the Social Club 2-Step Verification Bonus gives
 $500,000 to anyone who enables this extra security measure for their Social Club account.
-As of now, there is no information about this bonus on Rockstar's website, so I am not sure if it is still active.
-In early 2020, I heard that players could still claim this bonus.
+As of now, there is no information about this bonus on Rockstar's website, but as of June 2020, I heard that players could still claim this bonus.

 The Rockstar Support website has [an article](https://support.rockstargames.com/articles/360000031747/Setting-Up-2-Step-Verification-with-Social-Club)